NethermindEth/Forta-Agents/Impossible-Finance-Agents/Large-Deposit-Withdraw-On-Pairs/README.md

     - `reserves1`: Amount of reserves of `token1` at the beginning of the block

 - IMPOSSIBLE-9-2
-  - Fired when a transaction remove large Liquidity to an Impossible Finance Pool
+  - Fired when a transaction removes large Liquidity from an Impossible Finance Pool
   - Severity is always set to "Info"
   - Type is always set to "Info"
   - Metadata contains: